So, you’d like to start casting resin and probably have an idea or two (or 10!) floating around in your creative mind. Well, this is the place to be!

 - A little side table – give it a new chance at life that will be an eye-catching, statement piece in your lounge

 - A big shell – picture a mini ocean in a shell and then gift it to a friend who loves all things about the ocean

 There are endless possibilities; your imagination is the only potential limitation to your resin casting ideas.
 So let your creative mind run free.

 TIP: Using a mold release agent will prolong the life of your mold, and we highly recommend you do this.
-Ease Release 200 is a great option and is available on Amazon.
+Ease Release 200 (Paid Link) is a great option and is available on Amazon.

 However, if you’ve asked yourself, “can you use Vaseline as a mold release for resin?” we’d instead steer clear of this.
 The vaseline will affect your resin and will result in a cloudy haze and what could also appear as cracks in your project.

 You have all your materials and tools.
 Let’s start casting resin, right?
 Nope.
 Before opening that resin bottle, consider your safety and get proper PPE (Personal Protection Equipment).

 So, you’re wondering, “why is this necessary?
 Can’t I just get on with it?”.
 Well, the long & the short of it is – safety first.
 Mixing your resin (epoxy + hardener) creates a chemical reaction – sometimes you can smell it, and sometimes you can’t, but it’s always there.